bpftrace/bpftrace/docs/reference_guide.md

 slept for 1000 ms
 ```

-Note that scratch variables are local and they will be implictly declared and
+Note that scratch variables are local.
-initalized to 0 if used before being declared or defined.

 ## 3. `@[]`: Associative Arrays